 To remove the wiper arms on a 1995 Chevrolet Suburban, first lift the wiper arms away from the windshield to a vertical position.
 Locate the small retaining nut at the base of each wiper arm and use a socket wrench to remove it.
 Once the nut is removed, gently wiggle the wiper arm back and forth while pulling it upward to detach it from the splined shaft.
 Be cautious not to damage the windshield or the wiper motor during the process.

-To remove the wiper arm on a 1993 Dodge Dynasty, first, lift the wiper arm away from the windshield to access the base.
-Use a small socket or wrench to remove the nut securing the wiper arm to the pivot shaft.
-Once the nut is removed, gently wiggle the wiper arm back and forth while pulling it upwards to detach it from the shaft.
-Be cautious not to damage the windshield during this process.
+To remove the wiper arm from a 1987 Suzuki Samurai, first, lift the wiper arm away from the windshield to a vertical position.
+Locate the retaining nut at the base of the wiper arm and use a socket wrench to remove it.
+Once the nut is off, gently rock the wiper arm back and forth while pulling it straight up to detach it from the splined shaft.
+Be careful not to damage the windshield or the wiper shaft during the process.